-INSTRUCTIONS TO BOARD MEMBERS: The following form is used to evaluate the performance of the CEO for the Desert Healthcare District.
+INSTRUCTIONS TO BOARD MEMBERS:

+The following form is used to evaluate the performance of the CEO for the Desert Healthcare District.
 Upon completion return the form to the designated process facilitator.
-Add comments that you'd like to see shared with our CEO relative to each area evaluated and in Part 4, general comments.
+Add comments that you would like to see shared with our CEO relative to each area evaluated and also in Part 4.0 Supplemental Input.
 These will be discussed with the entire Board for the collective evaluation.
 Note that room exists for you to provide comments on each attribute as well as for your goals and expectations for the upcoming year.